cjdoris/MagmaCall.jl/README.md

 ## Caveat

 This package is SLOW, each operation takes around 1ms.
-Hence this package is most suitable for interactive use and a high-level control.
+Hence this package is most suitable for interactive use and high-level control.

 If you need to write any tight loops, write the whole loop in Magma.
 Instead of `magseq(magf.GF(p) for p in magf.PrimesUpTo(N))` do `mag"[GF(p) : p in PrimesUpTo($N)]"` (which is 100 times faster).